huangbaixiang100/lncMamba/README.md

 ### 2. **Training and Visualization**
    - **train.py**: Contains the training loop for the model.
 After adjusting the dataset path, this script can be executed to start the training process.
-   - **motif analysis.py**: Responsible for saving the model's weights after training and visualizing the results, including training and validation curves.
+   - **motif analysis.py**: Responsible for saving the model's weights after training and visualizing the results, including motif analysis.

 Acknowledgement
 This code is based on Mamba(https://github.com/state-spaces/mamba),LncLocFormer(https://github.com/CSUBioGroup/LncLocFormer).
 Thanks for their awesome work.